Why the food in Guam is as funky and awesome as anywhere on the mainland

 In a U.S. territory half a world removed from the continental United States, what does it mean to be American?
 To find out, Meals Ready To Eat host August Dannehl shipped off to the far reaches of Pacific Micronesia, to Guam.

 Guam is a tiny island with a full dance card of seemingly competing cultural histories.
-Its indigenous people, the Chamorro, have called it home for 4000 years, but after the island was “discovered” by Ferdinand Magellan in 1521, it experienced several centuries of European colonization, capture and rule that heaped Spanish, Catholic, American, and Japanese cultural influence atop the foundations of its identity.
+Its indigenous people, the Chamorro, called it home for 4000 years, but after the island was “discovered” by Ferdinand Magellan in 1521, it experienced several centuries of European colonization, capture, and rule that heaped Spanish, Catholic, American, and Japanese cultural influence atop the foundations of its identity.

-But where other territories with similar fraught histories stumble through the modern era in crisis and without a firm sense of collective “self,” Guamanians have woven themselves into the fabric of democratic and multicultural America.
+But where other territories with similar fraught histories stumble through the modern era in crisis and without a firm sense of collective “self,” Guamanians wove themselves into the fabric of democratic and multicultural America.
 They celebrate their 21st century hybridity with exuberance, with fervent patriotism and military service, and with a food culture so funky and delicious, people travel from all over the globe to get in on it.